 What does it take to get married in Dallas County?

 So you and your fiancée have recently made one of the most important decisions in your life, to get married.
-Congratulations!
+Congratulations from all of us at Keestone!
 But where do you go from there?
 What’s next?
 In this blog post we’ll give you the brief rundown of how to obtain a marriage license in Texas.
 In the great state of Texas, you are required to have a marriage license to be considered being in a legally binding marriage.

 Both you and your fiancée have to head over to your County Courthouse, at the County Clerks Office to get your marriage license, with your $71 CASH ready.
 You will have to fill out an application and sign before the county clerk.